-Although Andrew Carnegie was not a native of Pittsburgh, he spent most of his life and money constructing the steel booming city that would thrive for many years.
-Carnegie was born into a poor family of Scotland on November 25, 1835.
-As a child, he and his family migrated to Pennsylvania where he would begin working as a bobbin boy in a textile mill.
-Because he began working 12-hour shifts at the age of 13, he educated himself through literature.
-From the mill, he became a messenger for a telegraph office, a personal secretary, railroad superintendent, financial investor, bridge company owner, and then finally an owner of his first steel plant.
-In 1870, Carnegie invested in his first steel plant that would eventually grow to be the successful Carnegie Steel Company.
+Andrew Carnegie was not a native of Pittsburgh, but he spent most of his life and money constructing the steel industry that would become central to the city's economy and identity.
+Carnegie was born into a poor family in Scotland on November 25, 1835.
+As a child, he and his family migrated to Pennsylvania and he began working as a bobbin boy in a textile mill.
+Because he began working 12-hour shifts at the age of 13, he educated himself through reading, an experience that led to his decision to support libraries after amassing his fortune.

 From the mills, Carnegie became a messenger for a telegraph office, a personal secretary, a railroad superintendent, a financial investor, and then a bridge company owner.
 In 1870, Carnegie invested in what would become his first steel plant, an operation that would grow to become Carnegie Steel Company.
 Carnegie was known as a shrewd and sometimes callous business owner, often making disparaging remarks about the working class and crushing those who led protests for better pay and working conditions.
 At the same time, he gave generously to causes that supported education and believed that his efforts to fund libraries and other centers of education, rather than increasing pay, offered the best path to a better life for motivated workers and their families.